melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-authentication-authorisation-security.md

 #### Standardisation & compliance

-##### Organisation

-Consistent usage of best practise across accounts by setting up organisations units (OU) with **Organisations**.
-For example, help ensure security practises are applied to production services.

-Occasionally an organisation may wish to have multiple AWS accounts, if for example there are different teams with different goals and needs that could clash under a single account.
-If you have multiple AWS accounts they can be consolidated with **AWS Organizations**.
-Multiple accounts can also allow you to access additional resources.
-You can manage e.g. backups and policies accross accounts from a central place.

-The Paying account is where the bills get paid, so that you get one bill, far all the linked accounts services.
-The combined usage enables shared volume discounts.
-There is no extra fee for AWS Organizations.
-Service Control Policies (SCP) can be attached to individual organizations to control or limit what administrators of those organizations can do.

-Service Control Policies are an AWS Organizations feature that allows you to set permission guardrails for organization accounts.
-These guardrails set maximum access rights which can't be exceeded by permissions set inside of the affected organization accounts.
-Even if an identity (e.g., an IAM user) in an account would receive a policy that grants more access rights, the SCP would restrict the maximum access rights.

 ##### Config

 Configurations for all AWS resources can be enforced with **AWS Config**, which evaluates, audits and notifies of resources not compliant with established configurations, and provides a dashboard to see compliance at a glance.
 Manage and control service config on a central level.